 Working with routing tools in your PCB design software can be a huge time saver.
 When you have a simple board with a small number of components, it’s fine to route by hand, but routing components like connectors or FPGAs with a large number of connections can take a huge amount of time.
 Automated routing, pin swapping, and part swapping tools make it easy to route all of these connections quickly while still working within standard PCB design rules.

-If you’re working with a high speed device, you’ll need to route differential pairs between components if you want to reduce crosstalk and eliminate common mode electronic noise in these sensitive signal lines.
-When you’re working with a large number of components with tight spacing requirements, automated routing of differential pairs can be a huge time saver.
+If you’re working with a high speed device, you’ll need to route differential pairs between components if you want to reduce crosstalk and eliminate mode electronic noise in these sensitive signal lines.
+When you’re working with a large number of components with tight spacing requirements, using an auto router of differential pairs can be a huge time saver.
 All of these features need to operate within your PCB design rules.

 Working in a PCB design software package that unifies your routing, layout, and simulation tools in the same rules-driven design engine ensures that your designs will meet the basic rules that ensure PCB functionality.
 You’ll also be able to define custom design rules that are critical for your application.
 Other design software packages claim to unify these features, but they still separate these features into different programs or force you to use a third party program to finish basic design tasks.